First program

 The content of the main

-function is always the first code run by the program.
+function the first code run by the program.

 The iostream